 Airfare costs fluctuate dramatically dependent upon city of origin, time of year, etc., with round-trip airfare out of Los Angeles to Japan’s major airports regularly in the <$600 range.
-Irrespective of your location, your complete airfare package should cost under $1,000/person if use Airfarewatchdog, have moderate flexibility of days of the week you fly, and put effort into choosing the right times to travel.
+Irrespective of your location, your complete airfare package should cost under $1,000/person with some effort.
 If you’re booking at the last minute or don’t do any work to find deals, the sky is the limit on the upper end of airfare pricing.

 An alternative to this is flying into Osaka (Kansai – KIX), taking the shorter train ride to Kyoto for that leg of the trip, using the Shinkansen to Tokyo, and then flying out of Tokyo.
 This is an attractive option if you don’t want to purchase the Japan Rail Pass, are using miles to fly, or somehow find a good deal flying into Osaka.

 The downside to flying into Osaka is that it’s usually more expensive, has more layovers, and offers a fairly negligible time-savings in terms of the train commute despite being significantly closer in distance to Kyoto.
 If you’re using the Japan Rail Pass–and we highly recommend that you do–you’re probably better off just doing a roundtrip through Tokyo.
 Plus, the Shinkansen is a fun experience that’s worth having twice!